 - Kelso Longview Chamber of Commerce (KLCC)

 - Department of Commerce

 Resources for Individuals

 Whether it’s help finding a new job, signing up for unemployment benefits, searching for childcare or health questions, resources are available.

-Filings for unemployment insurance are at a historically high level.
-That means delays getting through on the phone and online.
+Historically high filings for unemployment insurance mean delays getting through on the phone and online.
 A little preparation before filing could save you time and reduce stress.

 A few tips:

 - Start by reading a list of Frequently Asked Questions WA State Unemployment Insurance FAQ.

 - Then go to the unemployment website and review the checklist, watch the how to open a SAW account video, and see other resources.
 Spending a little time reading and preparing could make the filing process go more smoothly.

 - An easy-to-read comparison guide lists some of the most common COVID-19 scenarios that may occur and the benefits that may apply (paid sick leave, unemployment insurance, paid family & medical leave, and industrial L&I insurance)